hyperledger/identus-edge-agent-sdk-ts/docs/Agent.md

 | [DIDComm V2 Issue Credential](https://github.com/decentralized-identity/waci-didcomm/tree/main/issue_credential) | :white_check_mark: | -- |
 | [DIDComm V2 Present Proof](https://github.com/decentralized-identity/waci-didcomm/blob/main/present_proof/present-proof-v3.md) | :white_check_mark: | -- |

+### How to use didcomm inside your webpack application
+It is required for you to copy the wasm file "didcomm-rust/didcomm-browser/didcomm_js_bg.wasm" inside the public folder that your react application has, usually "./public".
+It is important also to keep the filename as it comes, without changing anything to it.

 ## Agent Setup

 Before importing modules, ensure you have the DIDComm wasm file in the public directory of your app/website.
 You can copy using this command `cp ./node_modules/@input-output-hk/atala-prism-wallet-sdk/build/browser/index_bg.wasm ./public/index_bg.wasm`.